 Intake moulding has many rough edges and the area below the intake

 hole is particularly bad so I spent time smoothing these out with a rotary

 Shame really, I was hoping that removing the Air Intake would result in a

-the airbox would really help top end but I am not going to bother, too much
+close to the Air-box would really help top end but I am not going to bother,

-hassle to get it set up correctly.
-If I want to go really fast I can ride my MV.
+too much hassle to get it set up correctly.
+If I want to go really fast I can